Upgrade to remove ads

 A melody played against the main melody.

-A type of ornament played as a quick, crushed note before the main note of a melody.
+A type of ornament played as quick note before the main note of a melody.

 A theme in the bass which is repeated many times while the upper parts are varied.